all-in-one-of/Masters-Project/README.md

 # Masters Project 2016
-> Short blurb about what your product does.
+> Replicating Particle Behaviours.

-This project is developed with Houdini 15 on Linux machine.
+This project is developed with Houdini 15.

 ![](header.png)